cu-applied-math/SciML-Class/Notes/README.md

 ## Week 9 (Mon Oct 12 - Fri Oct 25 2024)
 - Monday
   - Intro to [inverse problems](<15 Inverse Problems.pdf>) and some classical solution methods
+    - for classical methods, [Survey of Multifidelity Methods in Uncertainty Propagation, Inference, and Optimization](https://epubs.siam.org/doi/abs/10.1137/16M1082469) (by Peherstorfer, Karen Willcox, and Max Gunzburger, SIAM Review 2018) is a review of surrogate models
+    - and [Approximation of high-dimensional parametric PDEs](https://www.cambridge.org/core/journals/acta-numerica/article/abs/approximation-of-highdimensional-parametric-pdes/B2C26BF6F63B7734FEAD1C59738E8730) (by Cohen and DeVore, Acta Numerica 2015) takes an approximation-theoretic viewpoint
 - Wednesday
   - Start on Operator learning for inverse problems